charlee-dev/cdk-remix-vite-sample/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Useful commands

+* `npm run build`   compile typescript to js
+* `npm run watch`   watch for changes and compile
+* `npm run test`    perform the jest unit tests
+* `npx cdk deploy`  deploy this stack to your default AWS account/region
+* `npx cdk diff`    compare deployed stack with current state
+* `npx cdk synth`   emits the synthesized CloudFormation template